grogu-gaming/gaming-cicd/README.md

-## Apply the Configuration of the Fleet by push events
+## Apply the configuration of the Fleet by push events

 Write a [fleet config file](https://gitlab.endpoints.cn-gaming-cicd.cloud.goog/gaming-ci-cd-automation/core/-/blob/main/modules/agones/fleet_configs_simple.yaml).In this demo, we use the simple game server to test the Quilkin proxy.